Every type of business can attract scammers. Yes, there are online fund recovery scams.

 What About MyChargeBack?

 Online fund recovery scams, of course, also affect us.
 MyChargeBack has actually been targeted directly by some of them.
 In order to take advantage of our reputation for reliability, some of our fake competitors have, at times, co-opted our name and logo to attract unsuspecting clients.
 They also post bogus recommendations for their phony services, complete with contact information, on review sites reserved for our clients.
-Coming from the other direction, some of the scammers who refunded money to clients we represented retaliate by forging negative reviews about us and post them online in order to discourage more of their victims from seeking our assistance.
+Coming from the other direction, some of the scammers who refunded money to clients we represented retaliate by forging negative reviews about us and posting them online in order to discourage more of their victims from seeking our assistance.

 Scammers, however, will never succeed in deterring us from our mission to put your money back in your wallet, where it belongs.